-During the year, the Group participated in various promotional events and technical seminars and corporate social responsibility events such as the new product DGX press conference, the Twelfth Forum of China International Engineering Purchasing Alliance on Supply-Demand Cooperation and the Earth Hour 2020.
+During the year, the Group participated in various promotional events, technical seminars and corporate social responsibility events such as the Green Road Maintenance Equipment Exchange Conference with Dynapac Group held in Qinghai, the Bauma CTT Russia 2021 held in Russia, the DG Reach press conference in China and the Earth Hour 2021.

-In June 2020, the Group was awarded the "Caring Company" which was organised by the Hong Kong Council of Social Service.
-In July 2020, the Group was awarded as an "EcoChallenger" and "5 Years + EcoPioneer" in the BOCHK Corporate Environmental Leadership Awards which was organised by the Federation of Hong Kong Industries and Bank of China (Hong Kong).
+In March 2021, the Group was awarded the "5 Years Plus Caring Company" which was organised by the Hong Kong Council of Social Service.
+In August 2021, the Group was awarded as an "EcoChallenger" and "5 Years + EcoPioneer" in the BOCHK Corporate Environmental Leadership Awards which was organised by the Federation of Hong Kong Industries and Bank of China (Hong Kong).
 The awards are recognition of the Group's contribution to the promotion of environmental protection.
-In September 2020, the Group was awarded the Industry Cares 2020 by the Federation of Hong Kong Industries.
-In November 2020, the Group was awarded the "World's Top 100 (Plus 50) Construction Machinery Manufacturer" and "China's Top 50 Specialised Construction Equipment Manufacturers" by the T50 Summit of World Construction Machinery Industry.
-In December 2020, the Group was awarded the "Hong Kong Green Awards 2020 - Corporate Green Governance Award" which was organised by the Green Council.
-The Group has won this award for five consecutive years.
+In September 2021, the Group was awarded the Industry Cares 2021 by the Federation of Hong Kong Industries.
+In November 2021, the Group was awarded the "T50 Construction Machinery Best Application Award", "China Top 10 Road Machinery Manufacturers", "China Mixing Equipment Market Performance/Expansion Award" and "China Mixing Equipment Green Product Award" by the T50 Summit of World Construction Machinery Industry.
+In December 2021, the Group was awarded the "Hong Kong Green Awards 2021 - Corporate Green Governance Award" which was organised by the Green Council.
+The Group has won this award for six consecutive years.
 It is a recognition of the Group's commitment to green governance.